mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 rewrapManyDataKey
 -----------------

-If applicable, drivers MUST document users must upgrade dependencies if necessary to avoid being impacted by MONGOCRYPT-464.
+If applicable, drivers MUST document that users must upgrade dependencies if necessary to avoid being impacted by MONGOCRYPT-464.

 If applicable, drivers MUST return an error if rewrapManyDataKey is called with libmongocrypt 1.5.1 or 1.5.0.